juergenlandauer/LandTalk.AI/README.md

  ## Support

- For issues or feature requests, please contact the developer.
+ For issues or feature requests, please contact the developer at juergen AT landauer-ai.de